 The final Master Plan was presented on July 14, 2020, to the Somerset Planning Board for adoption.

 Somerset participated in the Commonwealth's Municipal Vulnerability Preparedness (MVP) program.
 This program provides support for towns in Massachusetts that mitigate the impacts of climate change and natural hazards.
 Communities that complete the MVP program become certified as an "MVP community" and are eligible for State grant funding and other opportunities.

-The goal of the MVP planning process is to raise awareness about the dangers posed from natural hazards and identify priority actions to improve resilience to the significant natural hazards that the community faces.
+The goal of the MVP planning process is to raise awareness about the dangers posed by natural hazards and identify priority actions to improve resilience to the significant natural hazards that the community faces.
 On October 15, 2019, community members participated in a workshop with local and regional leaders to: Characterize the hazards facing the community, Identify community vulnerabilities and hazards, Identify and prioritize community actions, Determination overall priority actions for the community.
-On December 16, 2019 during a public meeting the rsidents learned about the MVP process and provided feedback about the workshops recommendations.
-A final plan will be presented to the Planning Board in February, 2020.
-The final MVP Plan is available by clicking on the link below:
+On December 16, 2019, during a public meeting, the residents learned about the MVP process and provided feedback about the workshop recommendations.
+A final plan was presented to the Planning Board in February 2020.

 I-195 Interchange 4 Transportation Evaluation

 The Town of Somerset, with support from MassDevelopment, initiated an evaluation of improvements to I-195 Interchange 4 (Route 103).
 The intent was to seek solutions that address inefficient travel patterns and improve highway access and safety.
 The plan identifies a range of options that address inefficient travel patterns and improve highway access and safety.
 The study began in 2018 and was completed in the spring of 2020.